Skip to main content

 tar czf ~/openclaw-credentials-backup.tgz ~/.openclaw/credentials/

-Follow Getting started to install and run the onboarding wizard.
+Follow Getting started to install and onboard.
 Stop the gateway after onboarding completes.

 cp ~/openclaw-config-backup.json ~/.openclaw/openclaw.json